 The museum explores the artist’s life and works through its permanent collection, showcasing his progression as an artist and providing information about him.

-Highlights include 200 oil paintings, 500 important drawings, and more than 700 letters are all on display at the museum.
-The exhibition includes his most famous works including Sunflowers, Potato Eaters, Almond Blossom, and Self-Portrait With Grey Felt Hat.
+Over 200 oil paintings, 500 important drawings, and more than 700 letters are all displayed at the museum.
+The exhibition includes Van Gogh’s famous works: Sunflowers, Potato Eaters, Almond Blossom, and Self-Portrait With Grey Felt Hat.

-The museum also hosts exhibitions on a variety of themes relating to art history during the nineteenth century.
+The gallery also hosts exhibitions on numerous themes relating to art history during the nineteenth century.
+If you want a more specialized experience, book this 2-hour tour of the Van Gogh Museum in a small, private group.

 See Related: Do Hotels Take Cash